upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 python gesture_controller.py --press_mode tap --dry_run
 ```

-Run only the one you want — you don't have to run them all.
+Run only the one you want- you don't have to run them all.

 ### 6. Next time